Installation of FTorch is done by CMake.

 index-url

-flag can be used to ensure a CPU or GPU only version is installed, e.g.pip install torch --index-url https://download.pytorch.org/whl/cpu
+flag can be used to ensure a CPU-only or GPU-enabled version is installed, e.g.pip install torch --index-url https://download.pytorch.org/whl/cpu

 For example, to build on a unix system using the gnu compilers and install to $HOME/FTorchbin/